callumlukedavies/ProjectEulerInC/README.md

-# ProjectEulerInJava
+# ProjectEulerInC
-My solutions to the Project Euler problems, written in Java.
+My solutions to the Project Euler problems, written in C.

 Problems solved thus far: